-The Fine Arts Work Center is currently hiring for the following 3 positions: Executive Director, Visual Arts Coordinator, and 24PearlStreet Online Workshops Manager.
+The Fine Arts Work Center is currently hiring for the following 2 positions: Executive Director, and Visual Arts Coordinator.
 See descriptions and requirements below:

 Click here to view the job description.